alphagov/govuk-import-export-prototype/answer/shipping-goods.markdown

 ---
 {% contentfor summary %}

+You must fill in:

-Use a [Standard Shipping Note](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) (SSN) to transport goods overseas.
+- a [Standard Shipping Note](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) for each consignment

-You must use the SSN to give carriers and customs officials information about the goods and the companies involved in sending, shipping and receiving them.

-You must fill in a separate SSN for each shipment you make and send it to your shipping company or freight forwarder.

-^You can use an agent or freight forwarder to help you ship goods internationally.^
+- a CMR note -  if you transport goods by road outside the UK

 {% endcontentfor %}

-##Export Cargo Shipping Instruction
+Give the notes to your agent, shipping company or freight forwarder.

-An Export Cargo Shipping Instruction (ECSI) gives your carrier detailed instructions about how to handle your goods.
+You can also fill in an Export Cargo Shipping Instruction (ECSI) to tell your carrier how to handle your goods.

-You don’t have to use one but it will help to settle any disputes with your carrier eg about cargo handling, documentation or export charges.

-Ask your carrier or freight forwarder for a blank form.
-When you fill it in, include:

-- a description of the goods
-- the route
-- any special transport requirements
-- customs information
-- who should receive the transport documents

-^If your [goods are dangerous](/link-new-content) there are extra rules you need to follow.^
+^There are extra rules when you [transport dangerous goods].

-##Transporting goods by road
+##CMR note

-When you transport goods by road internationally, you must use a CMR note, which is a contract between you and the carrier.
+You must fill in a CMR note when you transport goods by road outside the UK.

+You can buy pre-printed pads of CMR notes from [Road Haulage Association](http://www.rhaonline.co.uk/search/index.php?search=CMR&type=products&form_submit=true&save=1&imageField.x=0&imageField.y=0) (RHA) and the [Freight Transport Association (FTA).](http://www.shop.fta.co.uk/p-194-cmr-consignment-notes.aspx)

 You’ll need 4 copies of the CMR note: